5 Sneaky Ways To Cut Your Household Bills in Half

 Cut Transportation Costs

 For many people, transportation costs are a huge part of their monthly expenditures.
-Whether high gas prices are eating into your savings or you can’t help but call an Uber, there are a few ways to cut back on these costs.
+Whether high gas prices are eating into your savings, or you’ve had to call one-too-many Ubers, there are a few ways to cut back on these costs.

 Families should review their transportation means to see if they can cut back to one vehicle, said Damian Serwin, co-founder of Why Budgeting.
 He said it could “result in potential savings of monthly car payments, fuel, insurance, and any taxes or related repairs.”